2.7. Concurrency

 2.7.1.
 Principle

-• pull: update local data with new journal entries from the central database.
+• pull: update the file with new journal entries from the connection.

-• lock_pull: get exclusive write access to the central database, and update local data.
+• lock_pull: get exclusive write access to the connection, and pull.

-• push_unlock: update the central database with the local modifications, and release the lock.
+• push_unlock: write new modifications of the file to the connection, and release the lock.

 So it works a bit like git, with the significant difference that merging branches is not possible.
-History must be linear, and a global mutex is used to prevent branches from diverging.
+History must be linear, and a central mutex is used to prevent branches from diverging.

 2.7.2.
 Example

-The compiler produces code that ensures that locks and unlocks are correctly paired, and modifications to the local database can only occur during a lock.
+The compiler produces code that ensures that locks and unlocks are correctly paired, and modifications to the database can only occur during a lock.
+This is done with transaction function that takes a lambda as parameter, and executes it between a lock_pull and a push_unlock.

 #include "joedb/concurrency/File_Connection.h"